dav1dk1m/Howitzer-Firing-Simulator/Design Requirements.md

     - Must create an easier and more resource efficent way to teach soliders before real life training
 4. Ethics
     - The simulator must teach the soliders so they can be prepared for real life training
+5. Regulatory Compliance (Security and Access)
+    - Program can only be accessed by authorized members to avoid malicious intent.
+    - Source code can only be accessed by developers who have sufficient authorization.